Types of Websites: Explore the World Wide Web!

 4. Landing Pages

-• Landing pages are single-page websites designed with a specific goal in mind, such as capturing leads, promoting a product or service, or encouraging a particular action.
+Landing pages are single-page websites designed to achieve a specific goal, such as capturing leads, promoting a product or service, or encouraging a particular action.

 5. Microsites

-• Example: Coca-Cola Happiness Flag – A microsite created by Coca-Cola for the FIFA World Cup, allowing users to create and share virtual flags representing their countries.
+Example: Coca-Cola Happiness Flag—A microsite created by Coca-Cola for the FIFA World Cup allows users to create and share virtual flags representing their countries.

 6. Wikis

-• Example: Wikipedia – An online encyclopedia where users can collaboratively create, edit, and review articles on a wide range of topics.
+Example: Wikipedia – An online encyclopedia where users can collaboratively create, edit, and review articles on various topics.

 7. Blogs